tayyabiziz-8/CartPole/README.md

 ## Overview

-Full implementation of an **LQR controller with Luenberger state observer** for stabilizing an inverted pendulum on a cart (CartPole) — a canonical unstable underactuated system in control theory.
+Full implementation of an **LQR controller with Luenberger state observer** for stabilizing an inverted pendulum on a cart (CartPole), a canonical unstable underactuated system in control theory.

 The project covers the complete linear control workflow: